Burma campaign: Central front 1944–1945

 An RAF Hawker Hurricane Mk IIC flies alongside Ava Bridge, which spans the Irrawaddy River near Mandalay, Burma, during a low-level reconnaissance sortie, March 1945.

 The Fourteenth Army, now consisting of IV Corps and XXXIII Corps, made the main offensive effort into Burma.
 Although the Japanese retreat over the Irrawaddy forced the Allies to completely change their plans, such was the Allies' material superiority that this was done.
 IV Corps was switched in secret from the right to the left flank of the army and aimed to cross the Irrawaddy near Pakokku and seize the Japanese line-of-communication centre of Meiktila, while XXXIII Corps continued to advance on Mandalay.

 During January and February 1945, XXXIII Corps seized crossings over the Irrawaddy River near Mandalay, defended by the INA's 2nd Division.
 There was heavy fighting, initially The 7th Indian Infantry Division's two attempted crossings at Pagan and Nyangu were a disaster with INA machine gun fire tearing through their assault boats. however, aid from the tanks of the Gordon Highlanders and 11th Sikh Regiment would inflict heavy casualties on the INA defenders and force them to surrender and their remnants to fall back to Mount Popa, which diverted Japanese reserves and fixed their attention.
 The 17th Indian Division and 255th Indian Tank Brigade followed them across and struck for Meiktila.
 In the open terrain of Central Burma, this force outmanoeuvred the Japanese and fell on Meiktila on 1 March.
 The town was captured in four days, despite resistance to the last man.

 The Japanese tried first to relieve the garrison at Meiktila and then to recapture the town and destroy its defenders.
 Their attacks were not properly coordinated and were repulsed, with the INA forces under Prem Sahgal tasked with defending Mount Popa after their retreat from Pagan and preventing the British 17th Division from exposing Kimura's flank being underequipped, at times fighting tanks with hand grenades and bottles of petrol.
 By the end of March the Japanese had suffered heavy casualties and lost most of their artillery, their chief anti-tank weapon.
 They broke off the attack and retreated to Pyawbwe.

 By this point, any morale that remained in the INA after Operation U-Go's failure collapsed with many soldiers deserting or surrendering.
 Isolated, losing men to exhaustion and to desertion, low on ammunition and food, and pursued by Commonwealth forces, the surviving units of the second division began an attempt to withdraw towards Rangoon.
 They broke through encircling Commonwealth lines a number of times before finally surrendering at various places in early April 1945.

 XXXIII Corps had renewed its attack on Mandalay.
-It fell to 19th Indian Division on 20 March, though the Japanese held the former citadel which the British called Fort Dufferin for another week.
+It fell to the 19th Indian Division on 20 March, though the Japanese held the former citadel, which the British called Fort Dufferin for another week.
 Much of the historically and culturally significant portions of Mandalay were burned to the ground.